 If grease or cooking oil makes its way into your sink or down your toilet, take immediate action with these tips from Roto-Rooter:

 - Pour baking soda and white vinegar down the drain to clear some of the grease away.

 - Try an enzyme-based drain cleaner, like Roto-Rooter’s Pipe Shield, which helps neutralize grease in both metal and PVC pipes.

-2. Don’t Pour Used Cooking Oil Outside
+2. Don’t Dump Cooking Oil in the Ground

 3. Don’t Dispose of Cooking Oil in Your Compost Pile